The Secrets of Sydney: Hidden Gems Worth Knowing About

-Go off the beaten track and discover some of the city's best-kept secrets.
+Go off the beaten track and discover some of Sydney's best-kept secrets.
 From backstreet cocktail haunts to forgotten parklands, these secrets of Sydney are hidden away for a reason.
-Lucky for you we're willing to share them with you, so feel free to take your pick from our favourite undercover hideouts.
+But we're willing to share so feel free to take your pick from our favourite undercover hideouts.
 Just remember, not to tell anyone.
 It's a secret.

 Crowned as one of Sydney's coolest bars, this New York-style speakeasy brings late-night Manhattan vibes to the heart of the city.
 Disguised by a backstreet neon psychic sign, step through swathes of velvets into a world of vintage glamour.
 Famed for its world-class cocktails, burlesque shows and decadent late-night eats – think Beluga caviar, oysters with Martini and midnight New York steaks, which are legendary.
 This is no ordinary cocktail bar.

 DJs spin on the decks here till late, and if you're still at the bar when it's closing time, you'll receive a complimentary bowl of chicken soup.
 And of course, you can book in for a personalised tarot card reading with their in-house psychic.
 Expect the unexpected.

 Earl’s Juke Joint

 You could easily walk right past this place – it’s a 1920s-style bar that’s disguised as a butcher.
 Pretty cool, right?
 Inside, Earl's Juke Joint pays homage to New Orleans with low lighting, eclectic music and strong cocktails.
 If you're in Newtown, you need to seek this neat little gem out.